Devising a cohesive long-term AI strategy will require enterprises to take a multi-dimensional approach.

 Effective asset management plays a pivotal role in maximizing efficiency and minimizing downtime in a typical plant.
 Manufacturing processes rely heavily on a wide range of assets, including machinery, equipment, and tools, which contribute to overall efficiency and productivity.
 A day in the life of an asset manager involves maintenance planning, enhancing asset or equipment reliability, and optimizing workflows to improve quality and productivity.
 AI-led technological advancements can help asset managers make data-driven decisions, detect anomalies, optimize asset utilization, and proactively address maintenance needs.
 GenAI foundation models, when combined with traditional AI, can further assist in bringing better control over complex asset environments that are often located in remote places and require travel to unsafe locations.
 These foundation models can be trained on vast amounts of structured and unstructured data to generate responses like text and images for prompt decision making.

-Take the case of a coal steam gas producer, where the most critical asset is an electrical submersible pump.
+Take the case of a coal seam gas producer, where the most critical asset is an electrical submersible pump.
 A predictive model with a deep understanding of data science, engineering technology and operational technology can help significantly reduce downtime and the distance traveled by technicians to unsafe locations, resulting in cost savings, improved worker productivity, and increased customer satisfaction.

 Mastering new service-based business models